elfhosted/elfhosted.com/docs/what-is/elfstorage.md

 * Nodes are 1Gbps
 * Disks are HDD, with no DB/WAL journals
-* We keep 2 copies of each object, with the failure domain set to an individual host, so we can loose one Ceph host without impacting data availability.
+* We keep 2 copies of each object, with the failure domain set to an individual host, so we can lose one Ceph host without impacting data availability.

 --8<-- "common-links.md"